 Biodiversity choked with plastic

-From the Arctic to the Antarctic, whether in rivers, near the coast or out at sea, it cannot be denied: pollution is omnipresent.
-From the microplastics that we see in each of our surface plankton nets, to the more insidious chemical pollution, which can’t be seen.
+From the Arctic to the Antarctic, whether in rivers, near the coast or out at sea, it cannot be denied: our pollution is omnipresent.
+From the microplastics that we see in each of our surface plankton nets, or in sediments, to the more insidious chemical pollution, which can’t be seen.
+The scale of the phenomenon makes it an issue of the century.

 - 93 % of plastic waste in the sea is less than 5 mm in size